What is a job interview, and why is it important?

 Write an attractive job description

 Post your job with a detailed job description, including responsibilities, required skills and qualities to help attract the right candidates to the role.
-Highlight absolute requirements as well as areas where training could bridge skill gaps.
+Highlight absolute requirements as well as areas where training could cover skill gaps.
 This makes it easier to assess candidates fairly and consistently.

 -